-You can build custom views based on the data in a widget.
-Salient Dashboards may include some custom view templates, such as an image overlay and scaling text widget, as shown in the following examples (see page 130).
+You can build custom visualizations based on the data in a widget.
+The Salient Dashboards installation provides some custom view templates, such as an image overlay and scaling text widget, as shown in the following examples (see page 142).
 You can customize these templates and/or build your own custom views.

-Once you turn on a custom view, it will stay on unless it is turned off in edit mode; users will not be able to switch between custom views and underlying grids/graphs in view mode.
-Custom views will update like other widgets when the user makes changes, such as adjusting the date range, changing the Group By, and filtering.
+Custom views will update like other widgets when a user makes changes, such as adjusting the date range, changing the Group By, and filtering.
+In addition, users can switch to a grid to see the underlying data.
 You may want to lock down some functions to prevent data that does not make sense for a given custom view.
-For example, you may want to limit Group By selection or disable measure selection.